 SBTCE POLICY 3-2-101 OPEN ADMISSIONS; SBTCE POLICY 3-2-103 MINIMUM AGE FOR ADMISSION

-PURPOSE: To explain the admissions process for TTC's Dual Credit and Early Admit Programs
+PURPOSE: To explain the admissions process for Trident Technical College's (TTC) Dual Credit and Early Admit Programs.

-Trident Technical College may grant early admission to high school juniors and seniors, with the written approval of the principal or guidance counselor, or school district administrator, or authorized educational agency with jurisdiction for a home school program.
+TTC may grant early admission to high school students in grades 9-12, with the written approval of the high school principal or school counselor, or school district administrator, or authorized educational agency with jurisdiction for a home school program.

-High School applicants must demonstrate academic preparedness by providing qualifying scores on the SAT, ACT or College Board's ACCUPLACER examinations for placement into courses.
-Entry-level placement test score requirements are subject to change and current score requirements are available on the College website on the Admissions Requirement web page, and in the following publications: On Course schedule of courses for each semester, the Admissions Application, and the TTC Catalog.
+High school applicants must demonstrate academic preparedness by providing qualifying scores on the SAT, ACT or College Board's ACCUPLACER examinations for placement into courses.
+Entry-level placement test score requirements are subject to change and current score requirements are available on the College website on the Admissions Requirement web page and the TTC Catalog.

-Students have a maximum of three testing attempts per test section (Sentence Skills, Reading Comprehension, and Math) per 12-month period.
+For ACCUPLACER, students have a maximum of three testing attempts per test section (Writing, Reading Comprehension, and Math) per 12-month period.
 This maximum number of attempts applies no matter the testing location (high school or TTC campus/site).
 Once the maximum limit is reached for the 12-month period that particular section of the test will not open for testing.
 Therefore, a student cannot reach the maximum number of attempts at the high school and then attempt testing again on a TTC campus.
-For special circumstances, a student can appeal to TTC’s Office of High School Programs for permission for a fourth attempt.
-If approved, this attempt must be taken on a TTC campus
+For special circumstances, a student can appeal to TTC’s Division of School and Community Initiatives for permission for a fourth attempt.
+If approved, this attempt must be taken on a TTC campus.

 - DUAL CREDIT PROGRAM

-High school juniors and seniors completing courses as part of the Dual Credit program earn both high school and college credit.
+High school students in grades 9-12 completing courses as part of the Dual Credit program earn both high school and college credit.

 - Dual credit students receive college credit for courses completed at TTC on an official college transcript and one unit of high school credit for a three credit hour college course that applies toward the required units of credit for a South Carolina high school diploma.